Event Streams

 Entity | The raw assert payload deserialized as T. This is the individual assert data, not the converged state.
 Null for Retracted events. |

-PreviousEntity | The entity state that ChangedFields was computed against, deserialized as T. For the first assert in a coalescing window, this is the committed entity state.
-For subsequent asserts, it is the accumulated state after prior asserts.
-Null for Created and Retracted events. |
+PreviousEntity | For Updated: the entity state that ChangedFields was computed against (committed state for the first assert in a coalescing window, accumulated state for subsequent asserts).
+For Retracted: the entity state immediately before the retraction.
+Null for Created events. |

 ChangedFields | Bitmask of which fields this assert changed relative to the previous state.
 All bits set for Created, zero for Retracted. |